 Guidelines: When Eltenac is administered, the dose should be accurately calculated according to the actual weight of the animal.
 Each 24 hours, not more than 0.25 milligram per pound of body weight should be administered, preferably less.
-For a 1,000 pound animal, the maximum daily dose is 250 miligrams, which equals 5.0 cc of the injectable (50 milligrams per milliter).
+For a 1,000 pound animal, the maximum daily dose is 250 milligrams, which equals 5.0 cc of the injectable (50 milligrams per milliter).
 No part of a dose should be administered during the 12 hours prior to competing.
+Eltenace should not be administered during the 12 hours prior to competing.
 Eltenace should not be administered for more than five successive days.
 ELTENAC HAS BEEN APPROVED FOR USE PENDING FDA APPROVAL.
 THIS MEDICATION MAY NOT BE USED UNTIL PHBA HAS NOTIFIED MEMBERS AND EXHIBITORS OF THE FDA APPROVAL.
 PLEASE WATCH FOR STATEMENTS IN PHBA'S PUBLICATIONS AND ON PHBA'S WEB SITE AT WWW.
 PALOMINOHBA.COM

 9) Acetazolamide - may only be administered to horses documented through DNA testing to be positive (N/H or H/H) for HYPP (Hyperkalemic Periodic Paralysis).
-While these rules do not contain a maximum allowable plasma concentration level for Acetazolamide, laboratory detection of levels of Acetazolamide that are not consistent with administration in accordance with the following Guidelines may result in prosecution of a rule violation.
+While these rules do not contain a maximum allowable plasma concentration level for Acetazolamide, laboratory detection of levels of Acetazalamide that are not consistent with administration in accordance with the following Guidelines may result in prosecution of a rule violation.